polyluxus/runxtb.bash/README.md

               The name of the program needs to be included.
               In the configuration file these are separated.
  * `-C <ARG>` Set the name of the program directly.
-              This may be useful to access a different executeable from the package.
+              This may be useful to access a different executeable from the package, e.g. confscript (if installed, only 6.0), or crest (if installed, > 6.1).
  * `-q`       Suppress any logging messages of the script.
               If specified twice, it will also suppress warnings, if specified more than twice, it will suppress also errors.